mstewartgallus/mstewartgallus.github.io/src/_posts/prose/2022-10-21-night-walk.md

 over his laptop and began to exorcise the images that dug like wasps against his skull.

-"Earlier that day a man and a woman kissed in the park.
-I thought: I should tackle the girl to the ground and I should smash her head against the pavement and I should rape her."
+<q>Earlier that day a man and a woman kissed in the park.
+I thought: I
+should tackle the girl to the ground and I should smash her head against the pavement and I should rape her.</q>

 ***